 The Stockholm Run, Excerpt One: Death in Stockholm

 It might still have been March, but the ferry from the old town to Djurgården was busy.
 The early Sunday afternoon crowd of families and couples, both young and old, was such that Werner Lippisch found it hard to identify watchers or followers.
-It ought to have been easy to spot anyone who didn't fit in, anyone like himself, but he knew that anyone interested in him would have taken care not to be obvious.
+It ought to have been easy to spot anyone who didn’t fit in, anyone like himself, but he knew that someone interested in him would have taken care not to be obvious.
 It could be the young couple so apparently in love over by the railings on the far side of the vessel, or even the rather severely dressed woman talking in Swedish to the small blonde girl whose hand she was holding.
 With people milling excitedly around on the deck there was no way of telling.

 Werner realised he’d been in the city for just over a year.
 How different things were now.
 The Stockholm he had first encountered had been firmly in the grip of the tail end of the worst winter that anyone could remember, a winter whose effects were felt right across Europe.
 The city, the entire continent, had experienced three exceptionally cold winters in a row and when you looked into people’s eyes back then you got the sense they’d had enough.
 At the time Werner had found that ironic, humorous even.
 He’d come directly from Berlin, where the winters had been just as bad, but where people were also starting to come to terms with real privation, with growing casualty lists from the Eastern Front, and with the realisation that their city was not as safe from British bombing as they’d been assured it was.